What Are the Common Causes of Shoulder Injuries?

 Motor Vehicle Accidents

 Frequently, motor vehicle accidents occur in both automobile collisions and motorbike crashes.
-The force generated during a bump can cause minor muscle strains and concussions, as well as serious shoulder fractures and subluxations.
+The force generated during a bump can cause minor muscle strains and concussions, as well as severe shoulder fractures and subluxations.

 2. Body Factors